 Simply put, hyaluronic acid is a super hydrator.
 It’s a sugar molecule that retains 1,000 times its weight in water, which is why – in its natural form – our bodies use it to keep tissues and joints lubricated.
 As for our skin?
 It moisturises like nothing else.
 "Hyaluronic acid is intensely hydrating and makes lines fade," says Dr. Barbara Sturm.
 “Studies have shown that it even stimulates collagen and assists in sun damage repair.

-Not all hyaluronic acid is equal; some molecules are smaller (found in serums) and some are larger (found in creams).
-Both are good and should be used in combination.
+The main benefit of hyaluronic acid for skin lies in its ability to keep our skin hydrated.
+Adding hyaluronic acid into your skincare routine will help attract and retain moisture into the skin, which will keep your skin barrier happy.
 “Low molecular weight – or short-chain molecules – penetrate deep into the skin and replenishes moisture reservoirs for the long term,” explains Dr. Sturm.
 “Long-chain hyaluronic acid – or high molecular weight hyaluronic acid – immediately hydrates the surface layers and protects against dryness.”